Reforms meet fairness concerns in school and college admissions: Introduction

-Another reason why the old mechanisms induced matchings with blocking students are ranking constraints: each student was allowed to rank-list only a limited number of schools, typically between 3 and 5 \citep{pathak2013}.
-Even in New York, where the ranking constraint is 12, around 25\% of students report a complete list of 12 schools, while only 5\% report 9, 10, or 11 schools, suggesting that 20\% of the students in New York could not list all acceptable schools \citep{abdu2009}.
+Apart from the first preference first principle, many mechanisms induce blocking students precisely because they have ranking constraints.
+In such a mechanism each student is allowed to rank-list only a limited number of schools, typically between 3 and 5 \citep{pathak2013}.
+Even in New York City, where the ranking constraint is 12 and there are more than 1700 schools, around 25\% of students report a complete list of 12 schools, while only 5\% report 9, 10, or 11 schools, suggesting that around 20\% of students in New York City could not list all acceptable schools \citep{abdul2009}.
 Students who missed all their listed schools but could have been admitted to unlisted schools will be dissatisfied with the admissions system and deem it unfair.
-In this paper, we consider all blocking students, whether it concerns listed schools for which admissions authorities can verify priority violation or unlisted schools which lead to dissatisfaction (see \citeauthor{calsamiglia2010constrained}, \citeyear{calsamiglia2010constrained}).
+We consider all blocking students, whether it concerns listed schools for which admissions authorities can verify priority violations or unlisted schools that lead to dissatisfaction (see \citeauthor{calsamiglia2010constrained}, \citeyear{calsamiglia2010constrained}).

-Perhaps surprisingly, the new mechanisms are also unfair as each of them might induce a matching with a blocking student.
-We show, however, that the new mechanisms are more fair compared to the old alternatives by using the two fairness criteria.

-The first fairness criterion is based on the set-inclusion of instances with stable outcomes.
-One mechanism is \textbf{more fair by stability} than a second mechanism if it induces a stable matching whenever the second mechanism induces a stable matching, and the reverse is not true for some instances.

-Our main results using this criterion support that most of the reforms have adopted matching mechanisms that are more fair by stability (see Table \ref{tab-comparison}, column 4).
-For example, in China, this is true for half of its provinces \citep{chenandkesten2017a}.
-In Chicago, the mechanism adopted after the 2009 reform is more fair by stability than the one previously used (Theorem \ref{Th-GS-B-inclusion}); the one adopted after the 2010 reform is also more fair by stability than the mechanism adopted in 2009 (Theorem \ref{Th-GS-inclusion}).

-The only exception is the 2007 reform in England --- in the districts where some but not all schools used the first-preference-first principle.
-For each of these districts, there are instances where the matching was stable under the old mechanism but is not stable under the new mechanism (Example \ref{ex-fpf}).
-However, we restored the result when schools in such a district have a common priority order, e.g., based on students' grades or a single lottery (see Table \ref{tab-comparison}, column 5; Proposition \ref{prop-fpf-sd}).

-The second fairness criterion is stronger than fairness by stability and is based on counting the number of blocking students.
-A mechanism is \textbf{more fair by counting} (the number of blocking students) than a second mechanism if for each instance the second mechanism has at least as many blocking students as the first mechanism, and sometimes strictly more.\footnote{To our knowledge, this criterion has been first used by \cite{roth1997turnaround}. \cite{niederle2009market}, \cite{eriksson2008instability} and \cite{dogan2020blocking} count the number of blocking pairs, which does not allow comparisons in our setting (see Remark in section \ref{sec-comparison}).}